marxin/mdbook-linkcheck2/README.md

 ## Continuous Integration

-Incorporating `mdbook-linkcheck` into your CI system should be straightforward if you are already [using `mdbook` to generate documentation][mdbook-ci].
+Incorporating `mdbook-linkcheck2` into your CI system should be straightforward if you are already [using `mdbook` to generate documentation][mdbook-ci].

 For those using GitLab's built-in CI: